 26. Bigger trip

-Plan a bigger trip if you can.
-The Netherlands alone as a country has so much to offer and there is more to see beyond Amsterdam (which is the whole reason why I started this website).
-As for Europe, Europe is a continent with between 44-51 countries.
-Each has their own culture, language, norms, and values.
+Plan a more extensive trip if you can.
+The Netherlands alone as a country has so much to offer.
+And there is more to see beyond Amsterdam (which is the whole reason why I started this website back in 2018).
+As for Europe, Europe is a continent between 44-51 countries.
+Each has its own culture, language, norms, and values.

 27. Closed shops

-Many shops close on Sunday.
-Nowadays that doesn’t always happen in the big cities anymore, but stores aren’t open in smaller towns; on Sunday.
-The supermarket sometimes opens a few hours on Sunday.
-If you are arriving in a small town, while hoping all the shops are opened, then you’re in for a treat.
-So this is one of the things you should not forget when you’re traveling to The Netherlands.
+Almost all shops close on Sunday in The Netherlands, except for supermarkets.
+Nowadays, that doesn’t always happen in the big cities anymore, but stores aren’t open in smaller towns on Sunday.
+The supermarket sometimes opens for a few hours on Sunday.
+If you are arriving in a small town while hoping all the shops are opened, then you’re in for a treat.
+So this is one of the things you should not forget when you’re travelling to The Netherlands.

 28. Pack light

-Pack light.
-If you can, travel with a carry-on only as this will help you stick to your budget with transportation.
-You’d have to pay for the luggage in an airplane if it’s beyond the carry-on size.
+Pack light if you can.
+Not only do we have a lot of steep stairs and picturesque buildings without elevators, but we have a lot of cobblestoned streets too.
+And, when you travel with a carry-on only, it will help you stick to your budget with transportation.
+You’d have to pay for the luggage in an aeroplane if it’s beyond the carry-on size.

 30. Luggage preparation

 Once you have packed your suitcase or backpack, drag it around your house like you would for local transportation.
-If it’s already a hassle, take out a lot of items until you can carry it like normal people.
+If it’s already a hassle, take out many items until you can carry them like normal people.

 31. Arrival to accommodations